Home :: Become a Travel Writer :: Writer's Guidelines

 - Two strong do-follow links back to your own blog or site, one in the text and one in your bio.

-- Promotion through the various social media channels managed by Women on the Road on an ongoing basis.
+- Ongoing promotion through the various social media channels managed by Women on the Road.

 - Promotion in Women on the Road NEWS, the monthly newsletter with more than 10,000 subscribers.

 - Association with a respected, mature travel website with a DA 44.

 Destination posts, written through a female lens and containing practical destination-related advice for the smart and independent female reader, written in your voice.
 Posts must be based on in-depth knowledge of your destination gained from having lived there or traveled there extensively for months or years.
 Information should be honest and realistic - no promotional rose-tinted glasses prose.